-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the Platte County Agricultural Society (Society), as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the Society's basic financial statements, and have issued our report thereon dated March 25, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the Platte County Agricultural Society (Society), as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the Society's basic financial statements, and have issued our report thereon dated March 23, 2023.
 The report notes the financial statements were prepared on the basis of cash receipts and disbursements.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Society's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Society's internal control.
+In planning and performing our audit of the financial statements, we considered the Society's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Society's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Society's internal control.